msg-CareerPaths/csharp-training/chapters/exercises.md

 Use the swagger helper page of the projects to test the API.

 At the end, ideally, you should have a solution with 2 projects.
-One project will be a web api rest api, which will expose more controllers, for example:
+One project will be a web api rest api, which will expose more controllers and their coresponding services, for example:
 ProductInMemoryController - operations for saving products in memory.
 ProductCategoriesInMemoryController - operations for saving products categories in memory.
 ProductFileController - operations to save products in files.